Silencespainter/cai/README.md

-# cai - framework css 100% vanilla
+# CAI - framework css 100% vanilla

-Yes, other framework :D
+Create your own framework css with this framework